 Canada is missing out on $80 million dollars a day ($30 billion a year) of net revenues for oil it would like to but cannot export.
 That is because Canada cannot supply its own oil to itself where oil is needed, and because it cannot export enough of what it can easily produce to satisfy the demand market in the Pacific region.
 Nevertheless, Canada’s federal politics aim at preventing the construction of sufficient pipeline capacity to Central Canada and to the Canadian West Coast.
 Not only that.

-Canadian federal policies constrain tanker traffic in Vancouver to prevent the export of Canadian oil to the Pacific region.
+Canadian federal policies heavily constrain tanker traffic in Vancouver and the Westcoast, to prevent the export of Canadian oil to the Pacific region.
 On the other hand, Canada does all it can to keep the trade deal going that exchanges Canadian arms for Saudi oil imported at Canada’s East Coast, a trade that is worth a billion dollars a year, just to keep voters in Quebec and Ontario happy, so that they will vote half of Canada’s politicians back into office in the next elections.
 Does anyone think that Quebec and Ontario voters will not put Trudeau and his party back into office, or that Alberta voters are clamoring to vote for Trudeau’s Liberal Party?

 Well, here is how that works.
 It is not what the Liberal Party can do for you, but what you can do for the Liberal Party.
 Vote the Liberal Party into office, and the Liberal Party can do all that is needed to make sure that the voters voting it into office have jobs.
 A lot more jobs are involved in making armored vehicles than in producing oil, thinks the Liberal Party.
 Even if the production of oil is far more profitable, what good will it do for the Liberals to make sure that Albertans have jobs producing it?
 Albertans don’t vote Liberal!
 The Liberals know that.
 Albertans know that they don’t vote Liberal and have good reasons not to, while the Liberals have good reasons not to do much or anything to help Albertans, as long as Albertans and the other hicks in the sticks in the West, traditionally seen – especially in Ontario – as hewers of wood and drawers of water, keep the federal transfer payments coming.
 The latter, once the federal contributions for Alberta are taken into account, amount to a net benefit of $22 billion a year for the Feds, from Alberta alone, with Quebec getting fairly substantial chunks of the loot.